qcode-software/qcode-ui/docs/validation.md

 ![qtip-example](https://cloud.githubusercontent.com/assets/8330836/18712248/774b9062-8005-11e6-9abe-acc9f9e7093f.png)

 qcode-ui provides a default style for qTips however this can be overidden through the plethora of options qTip has available.
-See the Options section below for more information.
+See [qtip](#qtip) in the [Options](#options) section below for more information.

 ## Messages